-Step Two: Lay a t-shirt on the counter or a flat surface that you can bend down towards.
+Step Two: Lay a t-shirt or microfiber towel on the counter or a flat surface that you can bend down towards.
 Make sure the opening of the shirt where your head would be is towards you with both sleeves facing outwards.

 Step Three: Run your moisturizer and other styling creams through your locks.

-Step Four: Pile your hair on top of your head and then “plop” it into the centre of the t-shirt.
+Step Four: Pile your hair on top of your head and then “plop” it into the center of the t-shirt.